gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

-### How parallelize the test case execution?
+### How to parallelize the test case execution?

-**1-** Set each test classes with the next tags: TestFixture and Parallelizable.
+**1-** Set each test class with the next tags: TestFixture and Parallelizable.

   Example: